-Back pain is very common, with around one in three of us getting it every year.
+Back pain is very common, with around one in three of us getting back pain every year.
 It’s usually the lower back that’s affected.

 About Low Back Pain